lisafast/lacnotredame/content/_index.md

 Join the Association to help fund water testing, protect the quality of our water, get updates on water quality initiatives and contribute to Association activities like placing buoys to alert boaters of heavy milfoil weed areas.

-* Join us August 10th, 2019 for our Annual Meeting - usually at Rupert Hall - date and location will be published here
+* Get together with us - August 24th, 2019 for our Annual Meeting at Rupert Hall - 10:00 am
 * See [About the  Association](/about/about/) for previous meeting notes/minutes, financial reports, board members and objectives
 * Join or renew your membership:
   * Renew by sending $10 to info@lacnotredame.org via e-transfer with password: water, we will email an acknowledgement
   * Mail a cheque with the [membership form](/assets/docs/Association10Aug2018.pdf) to Lac Notre-Dame and Usher Lake Association 170 Chemin du manoir, La Pêche, QC, J0X 1A0
+  * You will receive 2-3 emails per year from info@lacnotredame.org - to get the emails, join us, or if you already joined, check your junk mail/spam to make sure the email didn't end up there.

 The lake dragon on Chemin du Domaines

 <img src="/assets/img/dragon.jpg" class="img-fluid py-3" alt="photo of log painted like a dragon" />